SVL-simulator/runner/docs/Python/README.md

 - Performing automated (e.g. acceptance) tests based on a set of repeatable test cases
 - Performing automated regressions tests

-This first preview release of the Python Runner provides the ability to perform several sample test cases in the LGSVL Simulator using Apollo for Autonomous Driving.
+This first preview release of the Python Runner provides the ability to perform several sample test cases in the SVL Simulator using Apollo for Autonomous Driving.
 This document describes how to run these tests with Apollo.

 For example, one provided example is a "cut-in" test case which is performed on the San Francisco map (shown below).

 Another provided example is a "sudden braking" test case which is performed on the SingleLaneRoad map (shown below).

 Additional examples demonstrate pedestrian-crossing test case which can be performed on the Straight1LanePedestrianCrosswalk map and the red-light runner test case which is performed on the Borregas Ave map.

 ![](./images/cut-in-sim.png)